wes661/-liri-node-app/README.md

     "node-spotify-api": "^1.0.7",

-    "twitter": "^1.7.1"
+    "twitter": "^1.7.1",

+    "inquirer": "^5.2.0"

 -Make sure you're in the liri-node-app directory and open liri.js

 -Type in the terminal "node liri.js" to run the app

--Follow the directions that are returned to utilize the app
+-Select one of the options that are returned

+    -My Tweets

+    -Movie This (then search movie)

+    -Spotify This (then search song)

+    -Do what it says (returns song it reads from random.txt file)

 ### Overview